 26 May The Power Of An Impression

 Opinions precede and follow you throughout your career.
 Fortunately, you have the tenets of professionalism to maintain your legacy.
-With the assertions of “he said, she said” and social media, you are wise to be influential in your own career.
+With the assertions of “they said” and social media, you are wise to be influential in your career.

-A personal brand is a great career investment.
+A personal brand is a career investment.
 It warrants you as notable or forgettable.
-Maintaining your work identity involves awareness, forethought and effort.
-Consider the following noteworthy action-items as you pursue your work-life happiness:
+Maintaining your work identity involves awareness, forethought, and effort.
+Consider the following noteworthy action items as you pursue your work-life healthiness:

 - Create an acronym that describes how you add value and share it.
 It can serve as your theme as you perform your job duties.